HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Hypergraph-based Detection Framework

 To transform raw waveforms into node-level representations, we adopt the graph construction module from Wav2Vec2-AASIST, further described in Appendix~\ref{apd:aasist}.
 Specifically, the input waveforms are encoded by the pretrained XLS-R model together with a RawNet2 encoder.
 The encoded embeddings are aggregated along spectral and temporal dimensions to form two sets of nodes.
 These node representations serve as inputs to subsequent HAGNN layers.

-\paragraph{Notation.} We now introduce the notation for node representations from the encoding process.
+\textbf{Notation.} We now introduce the notation for node representations from the encoding process.
 Let $\mathcal{X}$ denote a batch of $B$ audio samples.
 For an audio sample $b \in \{1, \dots, B\}$, we view its audio embeddings as a set of nodes and represent the sample as a hypergraph.
 Specifically, each sample is characterized by a node feature matrix $\mathbf{X}_b = [\mathbf{x}_{b,1}, \dots, \mathbf{x}_{b,N}]^\top \in \mathbb{R}^{N \times D}$, where $N$ and $D$ represent the number of nodes and the feature dimension.
-The hypergraph contains $K$ hyperedges, where each hyperedge connects all nodes, resulting in a degree-free hypergraph with hyperedge degree $\mathcal{D}$.
+The hypergraph contains $K$ soft hyperedges, and each node has a membership weight to each hyperedge.
+The number of “effective participation” nodes connected by a hyperedge is defined as cardinality $R$, which can be controlled by thresholding memberships.
 Each hypergraph is associated with a graph-level label $y_b \in \{ 0,1\}$, consistent with the ground-truth label of the corresponding audio sample.